Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius

 \abstract {Free-floating planetary mass objects--worlds that roam interstellar space untethered to a parent star--challenge conventional notions of planetary formation and migration, but also of star and brown dwarf formation. } {We focus on the multiplicity among free-floating planets.
-By virtue of their low binding energy (compared to other objects formed in these environments), these low-mass substellar binaries represent a most sensitive probe of the mechanisms at play during the star formation process.} {We use the {\it Hubble Space Telescope} and its Wide Field Camera 3 and the {\it Very Large Telescope} and its ERIS adaptive optics facility to search for visual companions among a sample of 77 objects members of the Upper Scorpius and Taurus young nearby associations with estimated masses in the range between approximately 5--33~\mjup.} {We report the discovery of one companion candidate around a Taurus member with a separation of 111.9$\pm$0.4~mas, or $\sim$18~au assuming a distance of 160~pc, with an estimated primary mass in the range between 3--6~\mjup and a secondary mass between 2.6--5.2~\mjup, depending on the assumed age.
-This corresponds to an overall binary fraction of 1.8$^{+2.6}_{-1.3}$\% among free-floating planetary mass objects over the separation range $\ge$7~au.
-Despite the limitations of small-number statistics and variations in spatial resolution and sensitivity, our results, combined with previous high-spatial-resolution surveys, suggest a notable difference in the multiplicity properties of objects below $\sim$25~\mjup between Upper Sco and Taurus.
-In Taurus, five companions were identified among 78 observed objects (4.9$^{+2.8}_{-2.0}$\%), whereas none were found among 97 objects in Upper Sco ($\le$1.2\%).} {} \keywords{giant planet formation, brown dwarfs }
+By virtue of their low binding energy (compared to other objects formed in these environments), these low-mass substellar binaries represent a most sensitive probe of the mechanisms at play during the star formation process.} {We use the {\it Hubble Space Telescope} and its Wide Field Camera 3 and the {\it Very Large Telescope} and its ERIS adaptive optics facility to search for visual companions among a sample of 77 objects members of the Upper Scorpius and Taurus young nearby associations with estimated masses in the range between approximately 6--66~\mjup.} {We report the discovery of one companion candidate around a Taurus member with a separation of 111.9$\pm$0.4~mas, or $\sim$18~au assuming a distance of 160~pc, with an estimated primary mass in the range between 3--6~\mjup and a secondary mass between 2.6--5.2~\mjup, depending on the assumed age.
+This corresponds to an overall binary fraction of 1.8$^{+2.6}_{-1.3}$\% among low-mass brown dwarfs and free-floating planetary mass objects over the separation range $\ge$7~au.
+Despite the limitations of small-number statistics and variations in spatial resolution and sensitivity, our results, combined with previous high-spatial-resolution surveys, suggest a notable difference in the multiplicity properties of objects below $\sim$30--50~\mjup between Upper Sco and Taurus.
+In Taurus, a binary fraction of $5.6^{+3.2}_{-2.3}$\% is found for objects with masses below 30\mjup, and of $7.8^{+3.0}_{-2.4}$\% for objects with masses below 50\mjup, whereas no binary were found among 80 objects over the matching luminosity range in Upper Sco, corresponding to an upper limit of $\le$1.2\%.} { This difference may point to intrinsically distinct formation conditions, with warmer parental molecular clouds originally present in Upper Sco potentially inhibiting fragmentation into the lowest-mass brown dwarfs and free-floating planets compared to cooler environments such as Taurus.}